datadryad/dryad-app/documentation/apis/embedded_submission.md

 Embedding Dryad's Submission into a Manuscript System
 =====================================================

-** This document is a DRAFT, and should not be used as a final specification. **

 Dryad's API allows manuscript processing systems to embed Dryad submissions directly into their process.
 Sample API calls are shown below, but for full details on the API options see the